anya-tokugawa/anya-tokugawa/Resume.md

 #### For job hunting/Public relations

 - **2019** Inteviewing and Presentation about Internship
-- **2019-2020** OPENCAMPUS staff (OPENCAMPUS is Japanglish meaning an event the college's open(public relation) day for high school students/examinees)
+- **2019-2020** OPENCAMPUS staff day for high school students/examinees)

+> OPENCAMPUS is Japanglish meaning an event the college's open(public relation)

 ## Education